vokal/Mocktrofit/README.md

 Limitations
 -----

 Mocktrofit utilizes the names of mock files to determine the path and parameters of the request.
 Due to limitations in the Android Asset system, we need a compile time processor to hash the names such that the name is always a consistent length.
 Because of this, there are still some unimplemented features that [VOKMockUrlProtocol](https://github.com/vokal/VOKMockUrlProtocol) has.

 Implemented

  * Basic Mocks ending with .http
- * Mocks in both App and Test applicatons will work properly
+ * Mocks in both App and Test applications will work properly
  * Double hashing for long names (Most operating systems have a 255 character limit)

 Unimplemented